TheDragonCode/api-response/README.md

 If the first parameter is a number, then the decryption of the error by code will be returned.
 In other cases, the value of the passed variable will be returned.

-## Support Languages

-The possibility of the output status in various languages.

 ## Copyright and License

 ApiResponse was written by Andrey Helldar, and is licensed under [The MIT License](LICENSE).